For the first time, the Earth and the moon's mysterious "far side" have been photographed together in a beautiful group shot.

 The Longjiang-2 micro-satellite was originally unloaded by the Queqiao relay satellite with a twin unit called Longjiang-1.
 The latter micro-satellite unfortunately malfunctioned, leaving Longjiang-2 as a sole survivor in lunar orbit.
 Nonetheless, the little 100-pound unit — about the size of a large shoebox — has continued to operate flawlessly, testing out, as the Planetary Society reports, "future radio astronomy and interferometry techniques."

 In addition to the student-developed camera which captured the historic shot, the micro-satellite also has a second imager built by Saudi Arabia.
-You can see one of its first gorgeous shots of an "Earth-rise" from the far side of the moon below.

 As China expects its latest lunar mission to continue for at least "a few years," we can look forward to many more spectacular images from this side of the lunar coin in the days ahead.